ahmedkhaeld/Notes-app/README.md

 # Notes-app
-simple Notes application using PDO for CRUD operation in mysql
+simple Notes application using PDO for CRUD operations in mysql